Solviento/notes/STORIES/gld.md

 The Asian American Man

-The Asian American Woman

-The Dark Skinned Afro-Latina

-The Light Skinned Latina

 The Caucasian American Man

-The Caucasian American Woman

 The South Asian American Man

-The Indian American Woman

 The Arab American Man

-The Arab American Woman

 The Black American Man

-The Black American Woman

 ..?